shuoliecon/shuoliecon.github.io/pages/_research/index.md

 ---

 ## Research Statement
-As an economist, my ultimate goal is to continue contributing to sustainable development. my research is motivated by a desire to tackle real-world problems, inform policy, and engage in interdisciplinary collaboration.
+As an economist, my ultimate goal is to continue contributing to sustainable development.
+My research has three characteristics.

 1. Significant Real-World Challenges.
 My work aims to address significant real-world challenges about sustainable development such as climate change, air pollution, water pollution, and nutrition.
 I believe that economics can provide powerful tools to understand and tackle these pressing issues.

 2. Sharp Policy implications.
-Policy implications are central to my research.
-My goal is not only to understand these complex issues but also to inform effective policy responses.
-I start by evaluating existing policies and, based on my findings, propose ways to improve them.
+My goal is not only to understand policy impacts but also to inform effective policy responses.
 I mainly care about environmental policy, health policy (nutrition and public policy), and aid provision.

 3. Interdisciplinary collaboration with scientists.
-My research approach emphasizes the importance of interdisciplinary collaboration, especially with scientists.
 This interdisciplinary strategy enables me to tackle these challenges from a comprehensive perspective, resulting in research that is both scientifically grounded and economically insightful.

 ## Working Papers